 Blue and Eli, two friends, have problems with women.
-Blue, a yet-to-be discovered painter is left by his longtime girlfriend, because she considers him too immature for a longlsting ...
+Blue, a yet-to-be discovered painter is left by his longtime girlfriend, because she considers him too immature for a long lasting ...

 See full summary »

 Blue and Eli, two friends, have problems with women.
-Blue, a yet-to-be discovered painter is left by his longtime girlfriend, because she considers him too immature for a longlsting relationship.
-Eli on the other hand, who works in his father's aerobic suit business, is still searching for a woman who is interesting enough to spend more than one night with her.
-Their friendship is put to a severe test as both fall in love with Liliane, Blue's attractive new gallerist.Written by
+Blue, a yet-to-be discovered painter is left by his longtime girlfriend, because she considers him too immature for a long lasting relationship.
+Eli works in his father's aerobic suit business and is still searching for a woman who is interesting enough to spend more than one night with her.
+Blue and Eli's friendship is put to a severe test as both fall in love with Liliane, Blue's attractive new gallerist.Written by

 Robert Zeithammel <email@example.com>